TaliskerPlatform/FoundationKit.framework/README.md

 #### Preparing the source tree

-If you have [cloned this repository](#cloning-this-repository), you will need to prepare the repository for building from source using `autoreconf`.
+If you have [cloned this repository](#cloning-this-repository), you will need to prepare it for building from source using `autoreconf`.
 You will need to re-run `autoreconf` when you fetch upstream changes which modify the build logic (`configure.ac`, any `Makefile.am` files, etc.).

 You should skip this step if you obtained the sources from a distribution tarball.